Trump judges and nominees who have fought environmental protections

 Brett Kavanaugh (Supreme Court), while on the D.C.
 Circuit, consistently overturned protections for clean air, routinely putting corporate interests over safeguards for the health of families and the environment.
 For example, Kavanaugh rejected an EPA rule requiring that upwind states bear responsibility for their fair share of pollution they cause in downwind states, and was overturned by the Supreme Court.
 He also sided against the EPA’s authority to regulate greenhouse gases.
 Kavanaugh also supported disgraced ex-EPA Administrator Scott Pruitt and the Trump Administration in Clean Air Council v.
 Pruitt.

-Joshua Kindred (Nominated to District of Alaska) spent five years serving as Environmental Counsel to the Alaska Oil and Gas Association.
+Joshua Kindred (District of Alaska) spent five years serving as Environmental Counsel to the Alaska Oil and Gas Association.
 While in that position, he fought against regulations aimed at protecting Alaska’s air, water, and wildlife.
 He fought for the approval of an arctic drilling project, aggressively opposed fracking regulations, and advocated for weakening regulations that implement the Clean Air Act.

 Steven Menashi (Second Circuit) has opposed the Kyoto Accord and wants to constrain the ability of the EPA to enforce the Clean Air Act.